gocodeup/intro-to-testing-js/README.md

 - Now, add `expect(sayHello(false)).toBe("Hello, World!")` to the `tests.js` file.
 Refresh to see the failing test.
 - Add just enough code to `code.js` to green this test.
 - Once all the tests are green, identify refactor opportunities and refactor your solution.
+- Are there any other ]edge cases](https://en.wikipedia.org/wiki/Edge_case) you want to write a test for?
+You have a green light to add more of your own tests to "drive" the implementation.

 ### Add, commit, and push your work to GitHub.
 - "If your code ain't checked-in to source control, then it doesn't exist."